 Determining the beginning of Ramadan causes conflicts in the Muslim world very often.
-Turkish Presidency of Religious Affairs applies correct regulations in the way that Qur’an ordains.
-As Qur’an orders making observations about the times of salat, It leaves the calculations about Lunar Calendar to groups of scientists.
+Turkish Presidency of Religious Affairs applies correct regulations in the way that the Qur’an ordains.
+As the Qur’an orders making observations about the times of salat, It leaves the calculations about Lunar Calendar to groups of scientists.
 Allah the Almighty commands:

 “The sun and the moon [move] by precise calculation” (Rahman 55:5)